 - Attach your public service essay to your JD application.
 Please clearly identify your scholarship essay.
 If you are admitted to the Law School, your entire admissions application will be submitted to the Root-Tilden-Kern Selection Committee.

-- Complete your entire application by January 01, 2016.
+- Complete your entire application by January 01, 2018.
 Those who are selected for interviews will be notified between February and mid-March.
-Interviews will be conducted on Saturday, April 2, 2016.
+Interviews will be conducted at NYU Law on Saturday, April 7, 2018.
 Scholarship offers will be made shortly after the interviews.
-Finalists will be expected to respond within three business days to these offers, as early as Wednesday, April 06, 2016.
-Applicants therefore should plan to attend other schools’ admitted student days, and gather whatever other information they need, in order to make a decision about the scholarship as early as Wednesday, April 06, 2016.
+Finalists will be expected to respond within three business days to these offers, as early as Wednesday, April 11, 2018.
+Applicants therefore should plan to attend other schools’ admitted student days, and gather whatever other information they need, in order to make a decision about the scholarship as early as Wednesday, April 11, 2018.